Travel

 The word authentic gets used so carelessly in travel writing that it has almost lost meaning.
 In Parabita it means something specific.

-The old town — centro storico — is built from the pale golden limestone of the Lecce area, with narrow vaulted lanes, Baroque doorways, and the occasional courtyard of ancient olive trees visible through an iron gate.
+The old town — — is built from the pale golden limestone of the Lecce area, with narrow vaulted lanes, Baroque doorways, and the occasional courtyard of ancient olive trees visible through an iron gate.
 The rhythms of the town are still agricultural at their root: the olive harvest in autumn, the wine harvest in September, the festa of the Madonna della Coltura in May.